-- Take "Work Authorization and Terms of Employment" and Financial Aid award to the interview to validate eligibility to participate in the Federal Work-Study program.
+- Take "Work Authorization and Terms of Employment" to the interview to validate eligibility to participate in the Federal Work-Study program.
 Both student and supervisor must complete and sign the Work Authorization and Terms of Employment.

 - Take the following items to the Student Employment at SH-119.
 The hiring process cannot be completed without all of these items.

 - Work Authorization and Terms of Employment